Skip to contents

 resultIDHarvest <- subset(myResultScenario,

-We can now retrieve tabular output regarding the projected State Class over time (for both scenarios combined) from the stsim_OutputStratumState Datasheet.
+We can now retrieve tabular output regarding the projected State Class over time (for both scenarios combined) from the stsim_OutputStratumState datasheet.

 # Retrieve output projected State Class for both Scenarios in tabular form